muratk3n/thirdwave/en/README.md

 ---

-Ahaha.. this gets even more fun the more you look into it...

 UK drove 303.7 billion miles in 2013.
 Let's say all their cars were bitch BEVs.
 Take miles driven in half a day and assume energ for that is stored in bat, with range 250 miles per 75 kwh bat, and 60kg of